Table of Contents[Hide][Show]

 If youโve been wanting to make a fermented dish at home for the first time, this would be an easy and delicious one to start with!

 Dairy-free?
-Try this fermented sweet potatoes recipe that uses sauerkraut juice instead of yogurt.
+Try this fermented sweet potatoes recipe that uses sauerkraut juice instead of yogurt as the starter.

 Fermented Potatoes Recipe